A Brief History of the Wisconsin Sheep Breeders Cooperative

 EXCERPTS FROM THE BYLAWS OF THE WISCONSIN SHEEP BREEDERS COOPERATIVE

 Bylaw 3 - Purposes

-3.01 The purposes of this cooperative shall be to engage in any lawful act or activity for which cooperatives may be organized under Chapter 185, exclusively for educational, scientific and promotional purposes, including but not limited to:
+3.1 The purpose of this cooperative shall be to engage in any lawful act or activity for which cooperatives may be organized under Chapter 185, exclusively for educational, scientific and promotional purposes, including but not limited to:

 a) Promote the production, marketing, distribution and utilization of sheep, lamb and wool products.

 b) Collect and disseminate information relating to the practical and scientific phases of sheep production.

 d) Identify and support research needs for sheep production and marketing.

 f) Promote and encourage efficient marketing of sheep and a sound, healthy sheep industry in Wisconsin.

 g) Work with other state, regional and national organizations with similar objectives.

 4.1 Any owner-producer of purebred or commercial sheep, or any individual or organization interested in the improvement, promotion, or development of the sheep and wool industry may become a member of the cooperative upon payment of annual dues.

 4.2 Any member may be discharged or expelled due to actions deemed significantly detrimental to the purposes outlined in 3.1 by a majority vote of the Board of Directors.
 The member will receive a written notice stating the expulsion reason 90 days prior to the Board of Directors consideration for expulsion action.